Glengarry Glen Ross (film): Production

 Because of the film's modest budget, many of the actors took significant pay cuts.
 For example, Pacino cut his per-movie price from $6 million to $1.5 million, Lemmon was paid $1 million, and Baldwin received $250,000.
-Other actors, like Robert De Niro, Bruce Willis, Richard Gere, and Joe Mantegna, expressed interest in the film.
+Other actors, like Robert De Niro, Bruce Willis, Richard Gere and Joe Mantegna, expressed interest in the film.
 Mantegna had been in the original Broadway cast and won a Tony Award in 1985 for his portrayal of Roma.

-Once the cast was assembled, they spent three weeks in rehearsals.
-With a budget set at $12.5 million, filming began in August 1991 at the Kaufman Astoria Studios in Queens, New York, and on location in Sheepshead Bay, Brooklyn, over 39 days.
-Harris remembered: "There were five and six-page scenes we would shoot all at once.
-It was more like doing a play at times [when] you'd get the continuity going".
-Alan Arkin said of the script, "What made it [challenging] was the language and the rhythms, which are enormously difficult to absorb".
+When the cast was assembled, they spent three weeks in rehearsals.
+With a budget of $12.5 million, filming began in August 1991 at the Kaufman Astoria Studios in Queens, New York, and on location in Sheepshead Bay, Brooklyn, over 39 days.
+Harris remembered, "There were five and six-page scenes we would shoot all at once.
+It was more like doing a play at times [when] you'd get the continuity going."
+Alan Arkin said of the script, "What made it [challenging] was the language and the rhythms, which are enormously difficult to absorb."
 During filming, cast members would arrive outside of their required days, just to watch the other actors' performances.

 The director of photography, Juan Ruiz Anchía, relied on low lighting and shadows.
-A color scheme of blues, greens, and reds was used for the first part of the film, and the second half has a monochromatic blue-grey color scheme.
+A color scheme of blues, greens and reds was used for the first part of the film, and the second half has a monochromatic blue-grey color scheme.

 During production, Tokofsky and Zupnik had a falling out over money and credit for the film.
 Tokofsky sued to strip Zupnik of his producer's credit and share of the producer's fee.
-Zupnik claimed that he personally put up $2 million of the film's budget and countersued, claiming that Tokofsky was fired for embezzlement.
+Zupnik claimed that he personally invested $2 million of the film's budget and countersued, claiming that Tokofsky was fired for embezzlement.

+The setting is never explicitly stated.
+The play is set in Mamet’s hometown of Chicago, Illinois.
+The film includes numerous references to New York City, including an establishing shot of a New York City Subway platform, followed by a close-up of a New York Telephone-branded payphone, NYPD police cars and insignia, and New York license plates.
+The George Aaronow character mentions almost making a sale in White Plains.
+A reflection in the subway windows at the film's end clearly shows the name Sheepshead Bay.
+Some film critics and journalists, however, have placed the setting in Chicago because of the many verbal references, including the Como Inn and Peterson and Western Avenues.
+Several Chicago suburbs are mentioned, including Morton Grove, Batavia and Kenilworth, and towards the end of the film the Dave Moss character states that he’s “going to Wisconsin”, as in the play.
+Exterior shots were filmed on location in Sheepshead Bay, Brooklyn.